humphrej/rules_dhall/README.md

 It is possible to use these rules in combination with [dhall-kubernetes](https://github.com/dhall-lang/dhall-kubernetes).
 See example [k8s](https://github.com/humphrej/dhall-bazel/tree/master/examples/k8s).

 ## Note on freezing dependencies
 rules_dhall relies on the semantic integrity checking feature of dhall.
-For this to work, dependencies referenced in a dhall expression must include the sha256 hash.
+For this to work, expressions referenced from another dhall package must include the sha256 hash.
 See "dhall freeze" for details.

 ## Note on hashing
 To find the hash for a given package/tar: